"

 Another advantage of staging a launch booster is that each stage can use a different type of rocket engine tuned for its particular operating conditions.
 For example, the first-stage engines are optimized for use in the atmosphere.
 In contrast, the last stage can use engines suited more to space conditions, i.e., for operations in a vacuum.
 Furthermore, different fuels may (and often will) be used for the different rocket engines.

-A significant disadvantage of multi-stage launch vehicles is that the stages and their engines are lost because they burn up from kinetic heating as they re-enter the Earth’s atmosphere.
-Reusable launch vehicles are becoming more feasible, the initial stage (or stages) being candidates for recovery, refurbishment, and reuse.
+A significant disadvantage of multi-stage launch vehicles is that the stages and their engines are lost when they burn up from kinetic heating as they re-enter the Earth’s atmosphere.
+However, reusable launch vehicles are becoming more feasible, and the initial stage (or stages) are candidates for recovery, refurbishment, and reuse.
 Solid rocket boosters are often lost, but sometimes, if they are jettisoned at lower altitudes, they can be recovered using parachutes and refurbished.

 Solid rocket boosters can increase payload capability or augment launch speeds to reach higher orbital velocities and altitudes.
-This approach allows a primary launch vehicle more flexibility to be configured to the specific mission.
-While attaching a cluster of solid rocket boosters is sometimes considered inelegant, it is convenient (for reconfigurability) and relatively low cost.
+This approach allows a primary launch vehicle more flexibility in configuring to the specific mission.
+While attaching a cluster of solid rocket boosters is sometimes considered inelegant, it is convenient (for reconfigurability) and relatively low-cost.

 A Delta launch vehicle with a cluster of solid rocket boosters attached.